aimwts/testcenter/README.md

 ## Data Bridges

-This example provides a number of example data bridges which bring the the sensor data into Swim.
-Fundamentally all the bridges simply call command lanes on the Swim services to inject data into Swim.
+This example provides a number of example data bridges which bring the the sensor data into EdgeOS.
+Fundamentally all the bridges simply call command lanes on the EdgeOS services to inject data into Swim.

-## Swim Services
+## EdgeOS Services

 The exact same bundle is deployed to every device.
-Consequently, every device contains the exact same Swim `Service` *definitions*; varying the configuration only affects the `Service` *instantiations*.
-In this project, every service descibed here can also be considered a *Swim Web Agent*.
+Consequently, every device contains the exact same EDgeOS `Service` *definitions*; varying the configuration only affects the `Service` *instantiations*.
+In this project, every service descibed here can also be considered a *EDgeOS Web Agent*.

 1. **`SensorService`** - A physical sensor's digital twin.
 It exposes both the **latest** value and a **history** of values measured by its corresponding sensor.
 A configurable **threshold** can be defined within each `SensorService`, and deviating from it will raise an **alert**.
 2. **`DeviceService`** - A device's digital twin.
 It exposes the **latest** value from all sensors attached to the device and contains the logic to **communicate** with any bots assigned to diagnose issues with these sensors.
 3. **`BotService`** - A bot's digital twin.
 It directly **observes** `SensorServices` for alerts, then resolves them via **communication** with the reporting `SensorServices'` `DeviceServices`.
 4. **`AggregateService`** - The greenhouse's digital twin.
 Data-wise, it provides **summary statistics** across all fields being observed by all devices.
-Operation-wise, it reports the **status** of all bots and **health** of all devices in its greenhouse.
+Operation-wise, it reports the **status** of all bots and **health** of all devices in its TestCenter.

 ## NodeJS Application Structure

 The NodeJS server has three parts.
 First is a simple [Express Server](https://expressjs.com/) to serve out the various webpages which make up the web app.
-The second part is called 'services' and essentially act as the data bridges into Swim.
-The third part are called 'bots' and they can act upon data derived from the various Swim Lanes the Swim service provides.
+The second part is called 'services' and essentially act as the data bridges into EDgeOS.
+The third part are called 'bots' and they can act upon data derived from the various EDgeOS Lanes the EDgeOS service provides.